 - 1 part good quality 100% cocoa powder (preferably raw cocoa powder for super health benefits).

 - Healthy sweetener to taste.
-I use xylitol, stevia or coconut sugar because syrups will just sink to the bottom.
-Plus, the former two are low GI sugars.
-I also like to make it extra fine by giving it a blast in a coffee or spice grinder, ideally to the texture of icing sugar so the chocolate doesn’t turn out grainy.
+I use xylitol, stevia or coconut sugar because syrups will just sink to the bottom (caution: Xylitol is highly toxic to dogs).
+You can make it extra fine by giving it a blast in a coffee or spice grinder; ideally to the texture of icing sugar so the chocolate doesn’t turn out grainy.

 - Tiny pinch of sea salt.